sea-bass/pyrobosim/docs/source/usage/robot_dynamics.rst

         robot.set_pose(new_pose)

-Finally, if you want to run with the GUI, you must ensure that the GUI is running on the main thread and the dynamics are on a separate thread.
+Finally, if you want to run with the UI, you must ensure that the UI is running on the main thread and the dynamics are on a separate thread.
 You can do this as follows, using our ``command_robots()`` function above.

 .. code-block:: python

     from threading import Thread

+    from pyrobosim.web import start_ui

     # Command robots on a separate thread.
     robot_commands_thread = Thread(target=lambda: command_robots(world))
     robot_commands_thread.start()

-    # Start the program either as ROS node or standalone.
+    # Start the UI on the main thread.
-    start_gui(world)
+    start_ui(world)

 The full example is available here for you to run and modify.